retainful/site/content/blog/how-to-check-abandoned-carts-in-woocommerce.md

 Retainful comes with power-packed features and allows you to check abandoned carts in real-time.
 And also the number of recovered carts and live carts in your store.
 There’s a whole lot of other <link-text url="https://www.retainful.com/product/features/woocommerce" rel="noopener" target="_blank">things you can do with Retainful.</link-text> For now, we’ll get to the point.,

-## Steps to Check WooCommerce Shopping Abandoned Carts
+## Steps to Check WooCommerce shopping cart abandonment

 ### Install & Activate Retainful